scrouzet/classifyEEG/README.md

 ### Example use

-I included 3 examples :
+I included 3 example codes (you can see a typical result plot with each) :

-- example.m: standard example of time-resolved MVPA on EEG in which an "immediate" classifier is trained at each time-point (i.e. 64 dimensions if 64 channels).
+- example.m: standard example of a result plot obtained with time-resolved MVPA on EEG in which an "immediate" classifier is trained at each time-point (i.e. 64 dimensions if 64 channels).

 <img src="/example.png" width="600">

-- example_integration.m: same as example.m but the classification is integrated over a time-window (i.e. if integrating over 10 previous timepoints, then 64*10=640 dimensions).
+- example_integration.m: same as example.m but the classification is performed while integrating over a time-window (i.e. if integrating over 10 previous timepoints, then 64*10=640 dimensions).

 <img src="/example_integration.png" width="600">

-- example_template.m: training and testing on all possible combinations of timepoints ().
+- example_template.m: training and testing on all possible combinations of timepoints.
 See Crouzet et al. 2015 for an example of results.

 <img src="/example_template.png" width="600">

 # TODO LIST: